danja/atuin/docs/_notes.md

+A little work is needed around the GraphVisualizer.
+It's currently inconsistent and rather ugly.

+- property labels and literals should be in rounded rectangles
+- colors in the visualizer should echo those in the syntax highlighting, except
+- nodes corresponding to rdf classes, properties should have orange, yellow backgrounds
+- properties in the visualizer should be shown in their prefixed form

+Other suggestions welcome.

+---

 Please modify so that the namespace URI strings, eg. '<http://example.org/>' are different than other strings and colored FFA500.
 Take care to use a valid token tag in the Lezer highlighting system.